 Gather important information for your sitter

 Be prepared so your pet sitter isn’t fumbling around for pet supplies or emergency contact information.
 Ensure the sitter has easy access to the pet’s food, medication, treats, and toys.
 Create an information folder that includes feeding and medication schedules, your contact information, and friends and family contact information.
 Don’t forget to include the vet’s phone number and your pet’s medical records in a medical emergency.
-Learn more tips for preparing for a pet sitter.
+These are a few of the many things to consider when preparing for a pet sitter.